jmjatlanta/bitshares-core-wiki/Wallet-Login-Protocol.md

 ## Step 1 - Merchant Login Button

-The merchant must provide the user with a login button that links to https://wallet.org/login#${args} where ${args} is a specially formatted string containing the following information:
+The merchant must provide the user with a login button that links to https://wallet.org/login#${args} where ${args} is a JSON object serialized with the [Wallet Argument Format](Wallet Argument Format) and containing following information:

 ```
 {